-All participants must complete a pre-program survey providing contact information, declaration of any COVID-19 symptoms on the day of the event, and agree to follow UME program requirements.
+All registrants must register in advance by completing a pre-program survey providing contact information, declaration of any COVID-19 symptoms on the day of the event, and agree to follow UME program requirements.

-• There are several methods for completion of the survey and agreement.
+- There are several methods for completion of the survey and agreement.
 For audiences with internet access, any web based survey tool may be used.
 A Google Form document has worked well for other educators.
-An example Google Form template a can be found under Google Drive folder titled Forms-UMD Templates.
+An example Google Form template can be found in the shared Google Drive folder.
 A hard copy form may also be used and can be found in the shared Google Drive folder "UME Program Reopening" (go.umd.edu/UMEProgramReopening).
-Participants may call in to register; however, they must provide the same information and verbally acknowledge the participation agreement.

-- Create a waitlist for those interested who cannot attend due to space limitations.
+Participants may call in to register; however, they must provide the same information and verbally acknowledge the participation agreement. - Prior to the meeting, the registration and policy agreement forms should be reviewed and confirmed. - Create a waitlist for those interested who cannot attend due to space limitations.
 To aid in-person check-in during the event, it is recommended that a registration list be created with each participant's name, address, telephone number, email, agreement to policy, and a space to confirm they are asymptomatic.
 This list can be printed and used during participant arrival.
 A sample Excel spreadsheet can be found in the shared Google Drive folder "UME Program Reopening" (go.umd.edu/UMEProgramReopening). - If possible, email/call/text participants within 24 hours of the event to remind them of the check-in procedures, UME policies, and event location and start time. - Registration fees must be fully refundable with no penalty assessed if participants cannot attend due to COVID-19 related reasons.